Hwaseong-si Gyeonggi-do, South Korea Travel Guide

 Hydration and Sun protection for summer; warm layering for winter.

 Spring and Autumn present the best conditions for hiking and cycling due to mild temperatures and clear skies.
-For beach visits to Jebudo Island, late Spring (May-June) or late Summer (late August-early September) work well, offering warmer weather without peak heat or monsoon rains.
+For beach visits to Jebudo Island, late Spring (May-June) or late Summer (late August-early September) work well, offering warmer weather without peak warmth or monsoon rains.

 Cultural visits to sites to Yungneung & Geolleung Royal Tombs are comfortable in Spring and Autumn.
 If extending your trip to nearby mountainous regions for skiing or snowboarding, December through February are the months for those activities.